hjcanzures/hjcanzures/README.md

+🔭 Figuring things out. <br>
-🔭 I’m currently learning about data analysts.<br>
+💭 I’m currently learning about data analytics. <br>

 #  📚 Education

 🤓 Currently studying IT at the New Era University, Philippines  <br>